jypma/AvrLib/README.md

      out().write<>()            // without target instance    TODO
      out().writeAs<Format<>>(t) // with target instance       TODO
    Create types for the missing operator variants.
+   Add JSON (or protobuf?) types for easier packet output.

  - Allow Format<Format<X,Y>> to be equivalent to Format<X,Y>, so we can declare all format-dependent methods to take varargs directly, where appropriate.